-- consider student input via course evaluations; - consider any formalized faculty course evaluations conducted; - consider all External Examiner reports; - examine the Programme Specification, and note any changes required;
+- consider student input via course evaluations; - consider any formalized faculty course evaluations conducted; - consider all External Examiner reports; - examine the Programme Specification, and note any changes required; - any major changes ("those which change the basic nature of the programme or student experience") to existing programmes are approved by Academic Board.

-- o any major changes ("those which change the basic nature of the programme or student experience") to existing programmes are first approved by Academic Board. - (c) A curriculum development process that assures the achievement of the programme's objectives.
+(c) A curriculum development process that assures the achievement of the programme's objectives.:

-Ongoing evaluation is carried out for both the US (Middle States), QAA and independently by programme members (when updating courses) and by students (during faculty-student meetings).
+Ongoing evaluation is carried out independently by programme members (when updating courses) and by students (during faculty-student meetings).
 The Academic Board closely analyses the APMAs of all degree programmes, and The University's response to the APMA is considered at the School level and at Academic Board.
-A comprehensive additional formal and substantive review takes place every three to five years.
+A comprehensive additional formal and substantive review takes place every three to five years as part of its revalidation process of Richmond's degree programmes.